rikardbelowaverage/webscraper/README.md

 Matplotlib

 ### Installation:
-This program has been developed and tested using Python 3.8.
+This program has been developed and tested using Python 3.8.5.
+Should be possible to run somewhat different setup as long as the packages and python version are compatible.